 Land of castles and historic houses, gardens and forests, wildlife, woollens, tartans and tweeds.

-On your caravan touring holiday this year, explore Scotland at yor own pace.
-Vsiit castles, historic hosues and gardens.
-Aatch wildlife, walk in the forests.
+On your caravan touring holiday, explore Scotland at your own pace.
+Visit castles, historic hosues and gardens.
+Watch wildlife, walk in the forests.

 If you like walking or cycling, then Forestry Commission Scotland's forests are for you, from Glentress in the Borders to Glenmore in the Highlands.

-For shopping and a tasty snack, Edinburgh Woollen Mill's visitor centres are ideal; Jedburgh, Kilmahog, Inverness, Aberfoyle, Oban - and more.;
+For shopping and a snack or a meal, Edinburgh Woollen Mill's visitor centres are ideal; Jedburgh, Kilmahog, Inverness, Aberfoyle, Oban - and more.;

 Itineraries: If you want ideas for your holicay and which area to visit, go to the Holiday Ideas' page.
-Some of our Parks have lots of information on their local area so check the entries to see which parks will suit you best. .Or ask their staff when you check in.
+Our Parks have lots of information on their local area so check the entries to see which parks will suit you best. .Or ask their staff when you check in.

 Scotland's Wildlife: Scotland has many hectares of mountain and moorland, as well forests and farmland.
-Ideal for the wildlife such as red deer and roe deer, red squirrels, hares, badgers, pine martens and the Scottish wild cat.
-In the air there are eagles, osprey, sea eagles, kites, hawks, oyster-catchers, curlews and lapwings, pheasants, partridges, grouse on farmland and moorland, and puffins, fulmars and gannets on the cliffs..
+Ideal for the wildlife such as red deer and roe deer, red squirrels, hares, badgers, pine martens.
+In the sky above you may see eagles, ospreys, sea eagles, kites, hawks, oyster-catchers, curlews and lapwings.
+Game birds include pheasants, partridges, grouse, On the cliffs are puffins, fulmars and gannetss..
 In the water, you can spot seals and otters, dolphins and whales.
 Spring is when migratng birds return to Scotland.
 A great way to spot wildlife and birdlife is to follow one of Forestry Commission Scotland's walking trails.
-These are graded so that you can choose the one that's right for you.
-For information, go to http://www.forestry.gov.uk/scotland Several of our Thistle Holiday Parks are wildlife-friendly, with bird boxes, copses and wild areas tucked away in a corner of their park. .Some have gained a Green Tourism award or a David Bellamy award for the work they do.
+These are graded so that you can choose the one that's right for you. and your family.
+For information, go to http://www.forestry.gov.uk/scotland Several of our Thistle Holiday Parks are wildlife-friendly, with bird boxes, copses and wild areas tucked away in a corner of their park. .Some have gained a David Bellamy award for the work they do to protect wildlife. .